sjain246/cs121finalproject/README.txt

     dataset in which to store in our database.
 This represents 993 individual records of US domestic flights and their corresponding information.

+Downloading data files:
+Please proceed to the github link https://github.com/sjain246/cs121finalprojdata (also included in link-to-data.txt) and download all csv files from this repo.
+Files included are:
+    airline.csv
+    airport.csv
+    delay_info.csv
+    plane.csv
+    routes.csv
+Prior to loading the data, please ensure that all .csv files are in cr format,
+    and not lf format. .csv files in lf format will not properly load.

 How to load data from command-line:
-    Prior to loading the data, please ensure that all .csv files are in cr format, and not lf format.
-        .csv files in lf format will not properly load Please run the following steps before running app.py to initialize the database and load in the data:
+    Please run the following steps before running app.py to initialize the database and load in the data:
     $ cd your-files
     $ mysql